1️⃣Architecture Overview

 BitcoinExchange transactions can also be added to the mempool via relay from other peers.
 In this case, the node can be set to ignore unmined Bitcoin transactions from peers so there is minimal risk of a double-spend or reversion.

 Importantly, no matter what the mempool does, the DeSo blockchain will not allow a BitcoinExchange transaction into it without at least one block of work on it.
-In practice, three blocks of work are required because miners wait for three blocks in order to be safe.
-This happens via a param called

 that is utilized by the block producer.

-Generally, all important "messages" that need to get sent between peers, most notably
+Generally, all important "messages" that need to get sent between peers, most notably MsgTxn

-, are defined innetwork.go
+, are defined in network.go

 .
-They all implement the very simpleDeSoMessage
+They all implement the very simple DeSoMessage

-interface.All of these messages have serialization functions called ToBytes() that are defined by us in order to guarantee that all nodes serialize to the exact same bytes.
+All of these messages have serialization functions called ToBytes() that are defined by us in order to guarantee that all nodes serialize to the exact same bytes.
 If we were to rely on protobufs of JSON, nodes could get different serialized byte strings for the same messages because these formats do not guarantee consistent serialization across machines.

 Transactions are based on UTXO's.
 They contain the following: